+Traffic Management Center (TMC)/Traffic Operations Centers (TOC).
+Scores for this improvement category will vary depending on the existing lifespan of equipment or software being upgraded.
+It is the applicant agency's responsibility to ensure the appropriate score is assigned and OCTA may request for supporting documentation. and motorist information (1 point)

-- Traffic Management Center (TMC)/Traffic Operations Centers (TOC) and motorist information (1 point) - New TMCs or TOCs (any project funded under this category should plan for center-to-center communication (C2C) with nearby agencies and/or OCTA). - Upgrades to existing TMCs or TOCs (any project funded under this category should plan for C2C with nearby agencies and/or OCTA). - Motorist information systems (up to 10 percent (10%) of total project costs for PI phase only). - Video display equipment, including wall monitors, screens, mounting cabinets, and optical engines (up to 10 percent (10%) of total construction costs for PI phase only). - New or upgraded vehicle, pedestrian, and bicycle detection that does not already meet the above categories can be claimed (1 point) if there are a minimum of three (3) implementations along the signal synchronization corridors to ensure necessary conditions for signal synchronization: inductive loops, video detection, radar, sonar, thermal, hybrids thereof, and other types of detection systems.
+- Central system - New TMCs or TOCs, such as a new Advanced Traffic Management System (ATMS), (any project funded under this category should plan for center-tocenter communication (C2C) with nearby agencies and/or OCTA). - Upgrades to existing TMCs or TOCs (any project funded under this category should plan for C2C with nearby agencies and/or OCTA). - Motorist information systems (up to 10 percent (10%) of total project costs for PI phase only). - Automated Traffic Signal Performance Measures (ATSPM) system can only be implemented if all signals, in at least one agency on the project, are included in the system, which will also be used during the O&M phase of the project.
+If implemented, these items will require a data sharing agreement with OCTA. - Video display equipment, including wall monitors, screens, mounting cabinets, and optical engines (up to 10 percent (10%) of total construction costs for PI phase only). - Uninterruptible Power Supply (UPS) for ATMS shall solely provide electrical power for ATMS Server(s), one dedicated workstation (console terminal) and related communications devices.
+UPS for ATMS is not intended to provide power to entire TMC and approval of request for UPS is at the sole discretion of OCTA.